 - Expansion of list of severe work-related injuries that must be reported by covered employees.

 For the first update, the list of industries was changed in regards to the basis for classification.
 The old list was based on the Standard Industrial Classification system and injury from the BLS from 1996-1998.
 The updated list now exempts industries based on the North American Industry Classification system, and injury and illness data from the BLS from 2007-2009.
-What remains from the old list is that any employer with ten or fewer employees, regardless of industry, does not have to keep regular records.
-Establishments in low-hazard industries are also exempt from having to keep regular records for OSHA.
-These low-risk divisions include retail facilities, insurance and real estate, and the service industry.
+For low-hazard industries and companies with ten or fewer employees, OSHA recordkeeping standards don’t apply.

 The second update expands on the old list of severe work-related injuries that employees not exempted must report to OSHA.
 The updated rule maintains the requirement for employers to report all fatalities within 8 hours of occurrence and adds a new requirement for employers to report all work-related in-patient hospitalizations, amputations, and loss of an eye within 24 hours to OSHA.